NemesisSSBU/Playable_Bosses/README.md

 - Ryujinx is a little different as their mod folder is located within %appdata% --> sdcard --> atmosphere --> contents --> 01006a800016e000 --> romfs --> skyline --> (drag .nro files into here).
 Our mod is already simplified so that all you need to do is go into: %appdata% --> sdcard.
 While in the sdcard folder, drag and drop the mod files in.
 Be sure to install the required file listed above!

 *If there's other issues*
 - Please check the latest release descriptions.
-If your issue is not mentioned in those descriptions, open up a "New Issue" in the issues tab on GitHub and describe the issue to the best of your ability.
+If your issue is not mentioned in those descriptions, please do NOT open up an issue on this GitHub page as this mod is done developing.
+Instead post a comment on the Game Banana website (chances are we will not respond as we're done with Smash modding but other people may respond), and/or go to Ultimate Modding Discord server and state your issue there.

 ## Note to those that want to include this mod in their own mod pack
 - Feel free to include this mod in your mod pack but you must also credit all of the people listed below in "Credit" and link this mod.